getcarina/getcarina.com/_tutorials/005-data-stores-mongodb.md

 The status of the container should begin with Up.
 If it doesn't, see the [Troubleshooting](#troubleshooting) section at the end of the tutorial.

-1. View the logs of the application.
-The logs contain some information based on the environment variables.
+1. View the application logs as they contain some information based on the environment variables.

 ```bash
 $ docker logs $(docker ps --quiet --latest)